 The season of play for basketball shall be November 1 to the provincial championships on the third weekend in March.
 See SECTION V - ACTIVITIES, Item 3 for more information.

-- A. The Alberta Basketball Officials Association (ABOA) is recognized to provide officials for provincial competitions. - B. Arrangements for officials at all provincial competitions shall be made by the Executive Director and/or appointees of the ASAA Executive in cooperation with the ABOA.
+- A. The Alberta Basketball Officials Association (ABOA) is recognized to provide officials for provincial competitions. - appointees of the ASAA Executive in cooperation with the ABOA.

 4. Number of Games Permitted